phomc/multipacks/docs/packindex.md

 ### ``name``, ``author`` and ``description`` (Optional)
 Some basic metadata stuffs.
 These informations will be shown with ``multipacks-cli pack info`` command and maybe some packs explorer.

+### ``type`` (Optional)
+The Multipacks pack type.
+By default, it will be ``Standard``, which will isolates transformation passes with dependants.
+If this value is ``Library``, all contents will not be isolated and will be affected by dependants' transformation passes.
+This value is case-insensitive.

 ### ``version`` (Required)
 This is your pack version (not game version, which is in ``gameVersion`` field).
 This one is required for dependencies resolution to works.